CartoDB/academy/_app/_intermediate-design/01-which-kind-of-map-should-i-make.md

 The answer to that question depends on what information you are trying highlight in your data.

-Our [One-Click Mapping feature](http://blog.cartodb.com/one-click-mapping/) can help you decide.
+Our [Analyzing your Dataset feature](http://docs.cartodb.com/cartodb-editor/datasets/#analyzing-your-dataset) can help you decide.
 It analyzes your uploaded datasets and makes suggestions of columns to visualize, then gives you a variety of sample maps to choose from.
 But how should you choose between them, and what if you want to make changes or create a map yourself?

 ![one-click](/img/course6/lesson1/oneclick.png)